liviocali/SHub/README.md

   `singularity run --app lut OptSim.simg`

-  And in case the simulation war run with user defined statistics and voxel geometry:
+  And in case the simulation was run with user defined statistics and voxel geometry:

   `singularity run --app lut_usr OptSim.simg`